-Muthoot Microfin ranked 5th among top NBFC-MFIs as of Dec' FY23 in terms of GLP per customer
+Muthoot Microfin ranked 6th among top NBFC-MFIs as of March 2023 in terms of GLP per customer

-As on Dec, 22 GLP per customer improved in absolute terms, but in terms of ranking, it declined from fourth to the fifth position, although quite close to third and fourth placed NBFCs.
-In terms of GLP per loan officer, Muthoot Microfin ranked fourth among the top NBFC-MFIs, as on Dec, 22 and also in financial year 2022.
+As on March 2023 GLP per customer improved in absolute terms, but in terms of ranking, it declined from fourth to the sixth position, although quite close to third and fourth placed NBFCs.
+In terms of GLP per loan officer, Muthoot Microfin ranked fourth among the top NBFC-MFIs, as of March 2023.